desktop/desktop/docs/process/issue-triage.md

 * Reduce the amount of time and back-and-forth needed to take an issue from being first-opened to `triaged` or closed
-* Accept input from the community that helps us deliver meaningful results to GitHub Desktop and it's users
+* Accept input from the community that helps us deliver meaningful results to GitHub Desktop and its users

 ## The Issues List Is Our Backlog